-The action we take today as individuals, businesses and public policy bodies will determine the kind of world the next generation will inherit.
+The action we take today will determine the kind of world the next generation will inherit.

 We asked some children what they think the world will be like when they grow up.
 Our experts have some surprising insights into how life might change in the years to come.

 2 minute 13 seconds

 1 minute 51 seconds